Dalmatia

 After Croatia entered into a personal union with Hungary in 1102, Dalmatian cities were frequently conquered or shifted their allegiances during the Middle Ages.
 The Republic of Venice controlled parts of Dalmatia from 1000 to 1358 and from 1420 to 1797, while the Republic of Ragusa existed from 1358 to 1808.
 The Ottoman Empire conquered much of the Croatian-Hungarian kingdom between the late 15th and late 17th century, reducing the territory that had been considered Dalmatia until then.
 Venice subsequently reconquered the Dalmatian Hinterland, shaping the borders of what is today considered Dalmatia.
 These borders were further consolidated during Napoleon’s Illyrian Provinces and the Austrian 19th-century Kingdom of Dalmatia.
 At the end of World War I in 1918, as a part of unified Triune Kingdom of Croatia, Slavonia and Dalmatia, Dalmatia became part of the State of Slovenes, Croats and Serbs.
 Its official name use was abolished in 1922, until a resurgence as Split-Dalmatia County in 1993 following Croatia’s independence.

-Modern Dalmatia has inherited a layered historical and linguistic heritage, which has in turn shaped its distinct cultural identity, evident in the region’s music, cuisine, traditions and lifestyle.
-The Shtokavian dialect of the Croatian language is mainly spoken on the mainland and in the hinterland, while Chakavian is spoken on the islands.
-While the number of native Italian and Venetian speakers has fallen over time, especially after the Istrian-Dalmatian exodus (1943–1960), these languages have left a deep and lasting impact on the vocabulary and prosody of modern Chakavian.